remnrem/luna-doc/docs/updates.md

 _Misc. fixes_

+ - fixed issue with `ECG-SUPPRESS` when high sample rate used (insufficient smoothing -> no R-peaks detected)

  - [`HYPNO`](ref/hypnograms.md#hypno) now outputs proper epoch time, i.e. if used EPOCH align so that epochs are not starting from 0; (as is, it assumes epoch 1 starts at 0 sec); also note that `MINS` is the elapsed time since epoch #1,